 Bodies: Formed and flanged.

-Door Frames: Formed channel shaped, welded and ground flush.
+Door Frames: Formed channel shaped, welded, and ground flush.

 Doors: One piece with vertical edges channel shaped, top and bottom, flanged at 90 degree angle, hinges welded to door and bolted to frame and ventilation louvers and top and bottom.